a-asaria/data-science/README.md

 ## Projects summary

 ### 2501-Playing with Tensorflow and MNIST
-**Description:** Making some basic neural networks with Tensorflow to categorise handwritten digits.
+**Description:** Making some basic neural networks with Tensorflow to categorise handwritten digits from the MNIST dataset.
 I will return to this problem with more complex convolutional neural networks once I have picked up PyTorch, given the current trend towards that library

 **Version history**
 * [V1](https://github.com/a-asaria/data-science/blob/main/2501-MNIST-Tensorflow/250114-minst-initial-play-around-score-0-931.ipynb)